yhisaki/plotly.cpp/docs/architecture.md

 ## System Architecture

-**Plotly.cpp** implements a sophisticated client-server architecture that bridges C++ applications with web-based visualization capabilities through Plotly.js.
+**Plotly.cpp** implements a client-server architecture that bridges C++ applications with web-based visualization capabilities through Plotly.js.
 The system enables real-time, bidirectional communication between C++ code and a JavaScript frontend running in a web browser.

 ### Core Architecture Components